 Working in an organized environment can make you more focused and productive.

-Few things can affect your concentration as much as unwelcome sound.
+Few things can affect concentration as much as unwelcome sound.

 If you concentrate best in total silence, get a pair of noise-canceling headphones.

-If you like to listen to music to help you concentrate, there are a few rules for getting the most benefits.
+If you like to listen to music to help you concentrate, there are a few rules for getting maximum benefits.

-It should be music that you enjoy, have personally chosen, and should be instrumental to avoid distracting lyrics.
-(2, 3)
+Ideally, you should listen to music that you enjoy and have personally chosen, and music that is instrumental so as to avoid distracting lyrics.

-You can find music curated or created to specifically help you concentrate.
+You can choose curated music or music created specifically to help concentration.

-The music streaming service Spotify has a category of playlists called “Focus,” compiled specifically for improving concentration and focus.
+The music streaming service Spotify has a category of playlists called “Focus,” compiled to help improve concentration and focus.

-Another music service, Focus@Will, offers scientifically engineered music channels for enhancing concentration and focus based on your personality type.
+The music service Focus@Will offers scientifically engineered music channels for enhancing concentration and focus.

-Focus@Will is used by employees at forward-thinking companies such as Amazon, Apple, and Google.
+Focus@Will is used by employees at forward-thinking companies such as Apple, Amazon, Microsoft, and SpaceX.

 Their playlists work, in part, by altering brainwave activity to enhance focus, attention, and learning.

-Focus@Will’s research indicates that listening to their music channels can quadruple your focus and productivity!
+Focus@Will’s research indicates that listening to their music channels can keep you focused for up to 100 minutes at a time.

-If you have to do a task that requires your utmost concentration, don’t make it hard by going against your natural biorhythm.
+If you have to do a task that requires your utmost concentration, don’t make it harder by going against your natural biorhythm.

 Do this kind of task when you are most alert.

-Scientists have found that there is a best time to do everything and that includes concentrating.
+Scientists have found that there is a best time to do most things and that includes work that requires concentrating.

-While everyone is different, most adults do their best thinking in the late morning as their concentration and alertness reach their peak.
+While everyone is different, most adults do their best thinking in the late morning when concentration and alertness reach their peak.

-Then from noon to about 4 pm, most people become more easily distracted once again.
-(4)
+Then, from noon until about 4 pm, most people become more easily distracted once again.

-Paying attention to one thing at a time may seem like blindly obvious advice, yet few people actually do this!
+Paying attention to one thing at a time may seem like obvious advice for increasing focus, yet few people actually do this.

-It’s not easy to concentrate when social media, emails, texts, and 5,000 ads per day compete for your attention.
-(5)
+It’s not easy to concentrate when social media, emails, texts, and thousands of ads per day compete for your attention.

 If your electronic devices are ruining your ability to concentrate, take back control.